martinheidegger/2021-advent-calendar/article_en.md

 This sorting isn't perfect.
 Multiple ID's created within a millisecond will not be sorted correctly, but for most practical purposes it should work just fine.

-Oddly enough UUIDv1 and UUIDv2 were implemented mostly using this pattern.
+Oddly enough, UUIDv1 and UUIDv2 were implemented mostly using this pattern.
 However, the [endianness](https://en.wikipedia.org/wiki/Endianness) was not properly specified and implemented.
-Some implementations (including  the [`uuid` npm package](https://npmjs.com/package/uuid)) use little or mixed endianess, making these UUIDv1 IDs not consistently sortable :rolling_eyes:.
+Some implementations (including  the [`uuid` npm package](https://npmjs.com/package/uuid)) use little- or mixed endianess, preventing these UUIDv1 IDs from being consistently sortable. :rolling_eyes:

-There are two standards that implement this ID pattern: [ULID](https://github.com/ulid/spec) and the upcoming [UUIDv6](https://github.com/uuid6/uuid6-ietf-draft) ([PR#42](https://github.com/uuid6/uuid6-ietf-draft/pull/42/files) for latest updates).
+There are two other standards that implement exactly this ID pattern: [ULID](https://github.com/ulid/spec) and the upcoming [UUIDv6](https://github.com/uuid6/uuid6-ietf-draft) ([PR#42](https://github.com/uuid6/uuid6-ietf-draft/pull/42/files) for latest updates).

 While researching for this article, I noticed that the implementation of ULID - particularly for Node.js - was very inefficient and it's implementations are inconsistent.
-Because of this, my recommendation is: **do not use ULID!** Use UUIDv6 if you can.
+Because of this, my recommendation is: **do not use ULID!**

+Use UUIDv6 if you can.
 It is properly specified and well thought through.

 ## IDs for Humans

 There are other ID systems out there as well.
 One very public one is twitter.
 It uses  [`<time><worker-id><increment>` IDs][twitter-ids] encoded as decimal number.
 It is a very interesting format as it is not distracting for humans and contains important information for debugging.
+This inspires me to think: how can I make the UUID presentation better?

 One thing good about ULID is that it uses [Crockford's Base32][cbase32] encoding instead of Hex encoding for the numbers.

-In case you are unfamiliar with what that means, here is an example of the same 16 byte data encoded in differently:
+In case you are unfamiliar with what that means, here is an example of the same 16 byte data encoded using different encodings:

 | Encoding | Data |
 |---|---|